QiCai1995/CNN-Photography-Genres/README.md

 # Classifying Photography Genres Using Convolutional Neural Networks

-#### Author: Qi Cai

 ## Project Overview

 I am solving the problem of classifying photos into landscape and portrait genres for art galleries and online stock photography platforms.
-I utilized a dataset sourced from Kaggle and Unsplash to train our model.
-Our model achieves an impressive accuracy of 98% in accurately predicting whether a photograph belongs to the landscape or portrait category.
-This high accuracy demonstrates the effectiveness of our model in improving curation efficiency, productivity, and enhancing user experience in these platforms.
+I utilized a dataset sourced from Kaggle and Unsplash to train my model.
+My model achieves an impressive accuracy of 97.7% in correctly predicting whether a photograph belongs to the landscape or portrait categories.
+This high accuracy demonstrates the effectiveness of my model in improving curation efficiency, productivity, and enhancing user experience in these platforms.

 <img src="https://imgur.com/0O23VOV.png">